pasupathi0427/signature_forgery_detection_using_PYTHON/README.md

 ## Setup

--dowload the datasets and upload it the google drive and run the check_forgery.ipynb using google colab
+- Dowload the datasets and upload it the google drive and run the check_forgery.ipynb using google colab

 - Download the model [signature_forgery_one_shot.h5](https://drive.google.com/file/d/1Y-JsSxrbGIiOPLcbUOw_YInZdXBYDSMB/view?usp=drive_link) and upload it in your Google Drive